jeongmeani/Generate_Epitope_Kmer/README.md

 Generate Epitopes for Neoantigen from VCF

 # Purpose
 For neoantigen, there must be epitope candidates which have mutant peptide sequence from tumor cell.
 So using somatic vcf file, first get nonsynonymous variant like missnese, frameshift, indel and then From the mutation position, generate N-mer epitope peptide sequence from both sides.
+The results can have manufacturability of each epitopes.

 # Usage
 python Generate_EpitopeCandi.py {vcf annotated from VEP} {length of epitope to get}